benbaido/PiPaint/README.md

 ##License
 GNU General Public License v2.0

+//put link to GNU lisence here

 ####Hzeller rpi-rgb-led-Matrix
+This library is under the GNU General Public License v2.0.

 I didn't change anything the library.
 I just added more classes of my own.

+####Adafruit's STMPE610
+This library is under the MIT license.
+//Adafruit's little blurb